KimHe/BDP/README.md

 ## GUIDELINE:

-* For the txt datasets:
+* For the TXT datasets:

-0. In all txt files, PLEASE delete the HEAD rows (these would be redundant information for the program);
+0. In all TXT files, PLEASE delete the HEAD rows (these would be redundant information for the program);
 1. PLEASE put the element names at the END column (because element names have varying lengths);